TejasQ/add-gitignore/README.md

 # add-gitignore

-This tiny script connects to [gitignore.io](https://www.gitignore.io), downloads a `.gitignore` file, and saves it into your project.
+This tiny CLI script that generates a `.gitignore` file for your projects.

 ## Usage